 14. Soup for breakfast is a quick and easy start to your day, and this cheesy cauliflower chowder performs superbly.
 Pair it with grilled brussel sprouts for a unique breakfast.

-15. My brother’s favorite camping food is a crunchy peanut butter oatmeal.
+15. My brother’s favorite camping grub is a crunchy peanut butter oatmeal.
 The consistency is just right, though he adds a spot of brown sugar to lighten the taste.

 Camping Lunch Ideas

 It’s an important part of the day, but a heavy lunch while hiking can weigh you down.
-Fast and simple meals are perfect for camping food lunches.
+Fast and simple meals are perfect for camp lunches.

 1. The benefit of a foil-wrapped meal like this BBQ chicken is how easy it is to carry and cook.
 Throw it on the fire and in a short half hour you’ll have tasty sustenance to get you to the end of the trail.